Staff

 mpatsarika@act.edu

 Maria Patsarika specialises in the sociology of education.
 She has completed her PhD at the University of Sheffield and she is currently undertaking post-doc research at the University of Macedonia with the aim to explore the relationship between the school institution and young people’s creativity.
 Dr. Patsarika's research focuses on the potential for young people’s creative development, personal fulfilment and collective growth through exploring the margins between formal contexts of learning and civic engagement and the more casual interactions that unfold in their everyday lives.
 Dr. Patsarika has also collaborated with various not-for-profit organisations and learning charities in the UK, including Futurelab and The Ideas Foundation, as well as the Education and Visitor Services Department at the British Houses of Parliament.
+At ACT she has coordinated the Freshman Honors Program and taught the Service Learning Practicum.

 Ruth Sutton